kituyiharry/craft/README.md

 ### Features:
     - Implemented in OCaml (Interpreter) and Rust (VM)
+    - Precedence not adhered to in interpreter - use parens to set precedence of operations
     - No OOP
     - Closures use resolver (but still buggy in some edge cases)